 Details

-Première Rhapsodie (First Rhapsody) arr.
-Geoffrey Gordon (World Premiere, SPCO Commission)
+Première rhapsodie (First rhapsody) (World Premiere, SPCO Commission)

 Gábor Takács-Nagy, conductor